I’ve been writing PHP since about 2002.

-I know it’s not what the cool kids are doing, but I’ve stuck with it on purpose over the years.
-I learned early on in my career that skill-hopping – although good for business – is bad for developing expertise.
+I’ve stuck with it over the years despite the temptation to learn new languages.
+I learned early on in my career that skill-hopping – although good for business – is bad for developing real expertise.

 My framework of choice for most projects is Symfony.
 It’s the first framework I’ve used in years that I’m constantly impressed with.
 In fact it’s the only framework I’ve ever used whose idiosyncrasies always turn out to be based on solid engineering rather than the whim of its author.
 It’s chock full of good practices and design patterns that I find myself learning from the more I use it.